hannahgheel/AmazonMentorshipApp/README.md

-This is NOT a period tracker, because women's health is so much more than just our menstrual cycle
+This is NOT a period tracker, because women's health is so much more than just a menstrual cycle

 Vita – Women’s Health Platform